semihcihan/storeconfig/Ideas.md

 ## IDEAS TODOs

-- improve logging on showAction by gathering improve error logging when thrown

 # Notes for documentation

 - No start date and end date support when applying, when fetching we only fetch the active ones